Encourage. Equip. Empower.

 The Dignify the Girl project is a girls’ empowerment initiative in Kenya that brings vulnerable girls together during school breaks to help them discover their identity, build life skills, and stay focused on education.

-Dignify the Girl Workshops, launched in 2023, each session attracts over 100 girls.
-Each session focuses on self-esteem, time management, coping with emotions, healthy sexuality, career guidance, and spiritual growth.
+Our facilitators and mentors focus on self-esteem, time management, coping with emotions, healthy sexuality, career guidance, and spiritual growth.
 The goal is to raise confident, purposeful girls who can stand up to harmful cultural pressures.

 This work is supported by the Dignify the Girls Scholarship Fund, which helps vulnerable girls stay in school.
 The fund provides tuition, school supplies, and personal essentials for high school and university students, with each scholarship carefully vetted to ensure it reaches those most in need.